cpp-tutor/abaci0-literate/Abaci0.md

 }
 ```

-Function `printComma()` is intended to pad and separate fields after a `print Something,` command (where more than one comma is permitted), however currently only a single space character is output.
-Function `printLn()` simply outputs a newline character, this is suppressed with a trailing semi-colon, as in `print Something;`.
+Function `printComma()` is intended to pad and separate fields after a `print <value>,` command (where more than one comma is permitted), however currently only a single space character is output.
+Function `printLn()` simply outputs a newline character, this is suppressed with a trailing semi-colon, as in `print <value>;`.

 ```cpp
 void printComma() {